cloudfoundry-attic/cf-riak-cs-release/README.md

 - an environment variable `$CONFIG` which points to a `.json` file that contains the application domain

 ### Using BOSH errands

+BOSH errands were introduced in version 2366 of the BOSH CLI, BOSH Director, and stemcells.

 The following properties must be included in the manifest (most will be there by default):
 - cf.api_url: